uprighted-learners/unit-3-tag-search/readme.md

 ## Review

-In this lab, we made a piece of software that can filter an array of books to return a list of books based on certain tags that are attached to them.
+In this exercise, we made a piece of software that can filter an array of books to return a list of books based on certain tags that are attached to them.

 The software should: